prysmaticlabs/documentation/docs/terminology.md

 Beacon nodes use beacon node client software to coordinate Ethereum's proof-of-stake consensus.
 A beacon node will talk to other beacon nodes via peer-to-peer networking, to a local execution node, and (optionally) to a local validator.

 #### Validator
-Most often refers to a [validator client](#validator-client) instance, but can also refer to an individual that is physically managing a validator client.
+Most often refers to a [validator client](#validator-client) instance, but can also refer to an individual that is physically managing a validator client, or the key used for staking.

 #### Validator client
 Allows users running the software to stake `ETH`, propose and validate new blocks, earn staking rewards, and staking tips.